 What is a stroke?

 A stroke, sometimes referred to as a cerebrovascular accident (CVA) or brain attack, occurs when an area of the brain becomes damaged from lack of blood supply to the brain due to a blocked or ruptured blood vessel.
 This damage can cause lifelong disability or death.
-Stroke is the fifth leading cause of death in the U.S.
+Stroke is the fifth leading cause of death in the United States.

-The Penn Stroke Center provides advanced resources for emergency stroke treatment, neurocritical care and neurorehabilitation.
+The Penn Stroke Center provides advanced resources for emergency stroke treatment, neurocritical care, and neurorehabilitation.

-The main signs of stroke include a drooping face, arm weakness and difficulty speaking.
+The main signs of stroke include a drooping face, arm weakness, and difficulty speaking.
 During a stroke, brain damage can occur in minutes.
 If you or a loved one is experiencing stroke symptoms, call 911 immediately.

 Types of stroke